Feeding raw diets (biologically appropriate raw foods) is becoming increasingly popular among dog owners.

 - Relying on a freezer for the storage of raw food.

-- Variety of different types of boneless meat, bones and raw meaty organs.
+- Variety of different types of boneless meat, bones, and essential meaty organs.

 - Thaw enough food for the pet as needed before serving time.

-Ideally, it is best to feed your pet with the greatest possible variety of different raw foods.
+Ideally, it is best to feed your pet with the greatest possible variety of raw foods.